tomcam/guten1.github.io/docs/tutorial.md

 ## TODO

-* maybe show directory tree with eqch new piece of content
+* In date/time explanation show with both mini stories?
+And/or do that whole part later where the second article gets added
 * Mention that articles using page.html template need particular front matter and that filename doesn't matter
 * Explain how title works